use-pico/pico/packages/cls/README2.md

 **[← Previous: Table of Contents](#table-of-contents)** | **[→ Next Chapter: Core API](#2-core-api)**

+> **💡 Don't Be Intimidated!** This library may look quite complicated and overwhelming at first glance, but it's actually composed of **simple building blocks** that are easy to understand once you grasp them.
+Think of it like learning to cook – at first, a recipe with 20 ingredients seems impossible, but once you understand the basic techniques, it becomes **as easy as pie**! 🥧✨
+>
+> **The secret?** Most of the "complexity" is just **TypeScript types** doing the heavy lifting.
+The actual runtime code is minimal and straightforward.
+So don't be afraid to dive in – the main burden is on the TS side, making your development experience smooth and error-free! 🚀

 ### 1.1 What is CLS? <a id="11-what-is-cls"></a>

 So, what exactly is this **CLS** thing? 🤔